You need to capture details of each of the spaces that you manage using the essensys Platform, including those you intend to lease to occupiers.

 The total floor space in either square meters or square feet.

-Which unit is used is configured by essensys on behalf of the customer, and is displayed as part of the field name.
+Note: The unit is configured by essensys, and is displayed as part of the field name.

 The status indicates how this space can be used:

-Note: If you are using the Dynamic Booking module, the floor status may also be bookable.
+Note: If you are using the Dynamic Booking module, the space status may also be bookable.

 There are two widgets for adding spaces to the floor:

 Note: The relationship between your spaces (main and interior) dictates the availability of spaces for occupancy.
-For example, if an Wing is occupied, the Meeting Rooms within that Wing will be unavailable to lease.
+For example, if a Wing is occupied, the Meeting Rooms within that Wing will also be unavailable to lease.

 To remove a space from the floor, click the Delete icon to the right of the row.